huggingface/transformers/CONTRIBUTING.md

    This will build the documentation in the `~/tmp/test-build` folder where you can inspect the generated Markdown files with your favorite editor.
-You won't be able to see the final rendering on the website before your PR is merged, we are actively working on adding a too for this.
+You won't be able to see the final rendering on the website before your PR is merged, we are actively working on adding a tool for this.

    Once you're happy with your changes, add changed files using `git add` and make a commit with `git commit` to record your changes locally: